Viet1412/node26-viet-capstone-movie/README.md

 1. Introduction:
 -This is an app to make buying movie tickets easier for users.

-2. Function:
+2. Functions:
--Users can find information about movies they like, and look for showtime in any Cinema System.
+-Users can find information about movies they like, and search for showtime in any Cinema System.
--Users can buy tickets from many Cinema Group easily.
+-Users can buy tickets from many Cinema Groups easily.
--Only admin can manage movies.
+-Users can manage user's profile.
+Other managements need admin role.